Rent safe and private dog parks hosted by locals

 • Predisposing factors: Like underlying medical conditions and structural problems.

-Here are some tips to help you keep your dog safe and prevent heatstroke on your warm-weather adventures.
+Here are some tips to help you keep your dog safe from suffering a raised core body temperature.

 Know your dog's predisposing factors